bio-tools/biotoolsDocs/docs/api_reference.rst

 q              No        String                                               Query term, used for searching,
                                                                               matches all attributes
 sort           No        String(lastUpdate,                       lastUpdate  Sorts the results by choosen value
-                         additionDate, name, affiliation, score)              (score only available when there is a query) ord            No        String(desc, asc)                        desc        Orders the results by either Ascending or Descending order
+                         additionDate, name, score)              (score only available when there is a query) ord            No        String(desc, asc)                        desc        Orders the results by either Ascending or Descending order
 <attribute>    No        String                                               Filter by <attribute>.